misiektoja/spotify_monitor/docs/setup-and-first-run.md

 Then use the regular interactive setup wizard for Friend Activity monitoring.
 It asks who to monitor, how to connect to Spotify and which alerts to enable.
 You can review and change your answers before saving.
 Regular settings go in `spotify_monitor.conf`.
 Private values such as login cookies and webhook URLs go in `.env`.

-Both setup wizards explain their prompt notation at the beginning.
-Values in brackets are recommended defaults that you can accept with Enter.
-For `[Y/n]` and `[y/N]`, the capital letter is the default.
+Both setup wizards explain at the beginning that Enter accepts the shown default and Ctrl+C cancels setup.

 For a local install, the wizard can check the setup and start monitoring immediately.